Howard Lutnick: Health

 In October 2021, Lutnick disclosed that he had been diagnosed with non-Hodgkin's lymphoma.
 He began chemotherapy shortly thereafter.
 By September 2024, he was cancer-free.

 Awards

 Lutnick is a recipient of the Navy Distinguished Public Service Award.
 In 2025, he was named one of the world's 100 most influential people by Time.

+In popular culture

+Lutnick is prominently featured in the 2013 documentary Out of the Clear Blue Sky, directed by Danielle Gardner, which examines the destruction and rebuilding of Cantor Fitzgerald following the September 11 attacks.
+The film highlights Lutnick's efforts to preserve the company after the attack, including by controversially stopping salaries to the families of victims.